top of page

 Our Ally Program

 The Resounding is Voicelore’s free program for allies ages 18 and up who want to use music to raise awareness about gender-based violence.
-Through a structured, professional songwriting and production process, allies work one-on-one with Marcellé to create a finished song rooted in their own lived experiences and perspectives.
-Songs may explore themes such as consent, healthy relationships, accountability, or collective responsibility, and are crafted to resonate with a broad audience.
+Each project is offered through donated services from Once Upon a Voice.
+Through a structured, professional songwriting and music production process, allies work one-on-one with Marcellé to create a finished song rooted in their own lived experiences and perspectives.
+Songs may explore themes such as consent, healthy relationships, accountability, or collective responsibility and are crafted to resonate with a broad audience.
 Participants are treated as artists, and the work is held to industry standards while remaining grounded in trauma-informed, neurodiversity-affirming care.
-Allies of all musical backgrounds are welcome, including nonspeaking participants, AAC users, and Deaf or hard-of-hearing individuals.
-Songs created through The Resounding are intended for public sharing and awareness-building and may be released, pitched for music industry opportunities, or performed live, with projects accepted on a rolling basis according to capacity.
+Allies of all musical backgrounds are welcome, including nonspeaking participants, augmentative and alternative communication (AAC) users, and Deaf or hard-of-hearing individuals, and songs created through The Resounding are intended for public sharing and awareness-building and may be released, pitched, or performed live at the ally's discretion.

 What Our Process Looks Like